Edmonton (provincial electoral district): Districts

 For the 1913 election, Edmonton South Provincial electoral district was created from the old Strathcona constituency to elect one MLA.
 The Edmonton constituency elected two members by the block vote system.

 Edmonton party composition at a glance

 The representation elected from 1926 to 1955 can be seen to be more mixed and balanced than representation elected both before and after that period.
 Not shown in the table below is the fact that in 1917 a Liberal and a Conservative were elected.

 Prior to 1926, Edmonton elected its members using first past the post or block voting.
 District-level proportional representation (Single transferable voting) was used from 1924 to 1955.
-Since 1955, Edmonton has elected its MLAs through first past the post.
+Since 1955, Edmonton has been divide into single-member districts and has elected its MLAs through first past the post.